Lake Tahoe Elopement Guide

 - Go on a helicopter tour of Lake Tahoe

-- Take a tour and do some wine tasting at the local winery
+- Take a wine tasting boat tour around the lake

 - Try parasailing over Lake Tahoe